Improve our Planet: How to Become an Environmental Scientist

 Bethune-Cookman University

-You may not be making any groundbreaking discoveries quite yet, but it’s not too early to start setting yourself up for success.
-While in high school, it’s a great idea to take advanced math and science classes.
-AP biology, AP chemistry, and, of course, AP environmental science will be especially helpful in preparing you for college-level work.
+You may not be making any groundbreaking discoveries quite yet, but it’s not too early to start setting yourself up for great achievements.
+While in high school, it’s a good move to take advanced math and science classes.
+If your school offers them, AP biology, AP chemistry, and — of course — AP environmental science will be especially helpful in preparing you for college-level work.

 In your free time, seek out extracurricular opportunities that focus on your specific areas of interest, such as an environmentalism club.
-As you get more involved, you’ll be able to start narrowing down where your specific interests lie within the field.
-Focused studies within the field abound—you could find your niche in archeology, ecology, meteorology, zoology and climatology, among others.
+Read up on new developments and related topics.
+As you get more involved, you’ll be able to hone in on your specific interests.
+Specializations abound.
+You could find your niche in archeology, ecology, meteorology, zoology, or climatology, among others.
+If technology excites you, you could explore cutting-edge advances in remote sensing, climate modeling, or environmental applications of biotechnology.

-Whatever their interest, students who plan to pursue careers in environmental science will need to enroll in a degree program.
-Majors in this field include a wide range of related course subjects, which may include:
+Wherever specific interests lie, students who plan to pursue careers in environmental science will need to enroll in a degree program.
+Majors in this field include a wide range of related course subjects, such as:

 • Chemistry